polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 AloeVera Linux Software Development Kit.
 It also builds a `bbl` image for booting the development board.

+The complete User Guide for the MPFS-DEV-KIT is available as a PDF in the `doc/` subdirectory.

 ## Tested Configurations

 ### Ubuntu 18.04 x86_64 host